 YouTube channels are nearly essential for any business that is looking to ramp up its video marketing efforts.
 By setting one up, you have the perfect place to host your videos and share them with eager, relevant audiences.

 But why are so many B2B businesses turning to video marketing?
 Well, video marketing has shown impactful results for their business.
-In 2021, approximately 87% of companies saw a positive return on video marketing.
+In fact, this Hubspot report found that video has the highest ROI of any media format.

 This high number of businesses seeing success with video has grown astronomically since 2015.
 It remains an effective form of marketing, and more companies are starting to notice video’s impact on their bottom line.